Hello Webbys!

 By the time I got to my third video, I was building a community of fans and this video, The scale of The Milky Way, got 1.5 million views on Youtube and 8,000 incredibly supportive comments.
 It also hit the ‘front page’ of Reddit and went viral there with 5.4 million views in one day, this was again incredibly unusual for long-form, science content.

-Despite me being so new, with so few videos, a much smaller subscriber base and vastly more limited resources, my science videos are now receiving comparable views to the largest science channels/shows in the world.
+Despite me having so few videos, a much smaller subscriber base and vastly more limited resources, my science videos are now receiving comparable views to the largest science channels/shows in the world.

 My aim with my videos has always been to try and make a new and different kind of ‘Carl Sagan’s Cosmos’ that might reach new people in an online age.
-So I was incredibly proud that The Planetary Society reached out to me to sponsor my most recent video on the scale of the Universe, they’re a non-profit founded by Carl Sagan himself.
+So I was incredibly proud that The Planetary Society reached out to me to sponsor some of my recent videos on the Universe, they’re a non-profit founded by Carl Sagan himself.
 I’m the first Youtuber they’ve every sponsored and I was told Bill Nye the CEO was ‘beyond impressed’ with the video.

-I also very much hope you’ve enjoyed watching the video I’ve submitted or the channel in its entirety, as well as the story of how they came about.
+I also very much hope you’ve enjoyed watching some of the videos on my channel, as well as the story of how they came about.
 I’d invite you to read some of the comments below the videos on Youtube to see how they’re being received and how special people are finding them, I hope you found that too.